-Since 2002, Wessex Archaeology has been undertaking work on undesignated and designated marine heritage assets on behalf of English Heritage, Cadw, Department of the Environment Northern Ireland and Historic Environment Scotland, and latterly Historic England (since 2015).
+Since 2002, Wessex Archaeology has been undertaking work on designated and undesignated marine heritage assets on behalf of Historic England (formerly English Heritage), Cadw, Department of hte Environment Northern Ireland and Historic Environment Scotland (formerly Historic Scotland).

 This work has involved the archaeological assessment of many wreck sites, either to assess their significance as a precursor to possible scheduling, protection or designation, to undertake condition surveys or to re-assess sites.
 Advice was then provided to the client, based on non-statutory criteria, as to whether the asset met the criteria for designation or not, or whether some form of site management intervention was required.

-The majority of the sites investigated were assessed against the criteria for the designation under the Protection of Wrecks Act 1973.
-Depending on the site, a recommendation to the MoD for protection under the Protection of Military Remains Act 1986 could also be made.
-A limited number of sites were assessed under the criteria for scheduling under the Archaeological Areas and Ancient Monuments Act 1979.
+The majority of the sites investigated were assessed against the criteria for the designation under the Protection of Wrecks Act (PWA)1973.
+Depending on the site, a recommendation to the MoD for protection under the Protection of Military Remains Act (PMRA) 1986 could also be made.
+A limited number of sites were assessed under the criteria for scheduling under the Ancient Monuments and Archaeological Areas Act (AMAA) 1979.

 2002 - 2013 Protection of Wrecks Act Dive Contract

 The work involved assessing sites in English, Welsh, Northern Irish and Scottish Waters.
 A vast range of wreck sites were investigated spanning the Bronze Age to the First World War.
-Designations were achieved based on advice provided by WA for a number of sites including the London (Thames Estuary), Iona II (Lundy) and the Thorness Bay Wreck (Solent), amongst others.
+Designations were achieved based on advice provided by WA for a number of sites including the London (Thames Estuary), Iona II (Lundy), Campania (Firth of Forth) and the Thorness Bay Wreck (Solent), amongst others.

 2013 - 2015 Heritage at Risk Dive Contract